core-plot/core-plot/scripts/README Creating a release package.md

     `s.source = { :git => 'https://github.com/core-plot/core-plot.git' }`

-5. In the "Core Plot" project build settings, set the "Current Project Version" to the release version.
+5. In the **CorePlotModule.xcconfig** configuration file, set the `CURRENT_PROJECT_VERSION` to the release version.
 Commit the change in Git.

 6. Using Git, ensure your local Core Plot source directory is in sync with the public repository on GitHub.